Shymkent Challenger

-The Shymkent Challenger was a professional tennis tournament played on clay courts.
-It was part of the Association of Tennis Professionals (ATP) Challenger Tour.
-It was held annually in Shymkent, Kazakhstan since 2017.
+The Shymkent Challenger is a professional tennis tournament played on clay courts.
+It is currently part of the Association of Tennis Professionals (ATP) Challenger Tour.
+It is held in Shymkent, Kazakhstan since 2017 until 2019, and in 2022 and after a three year hiatus it came back in 2026.

-Andrej Martin won the singles tournament two times.
+Andrej Martin and Sergey Fomin won the singles tournament two times.